- Managing automatic identifiers

 |No lock (even if HStartLock was used): the written record is not locked.|

-The lock options will have no effect if the locks are not supported by the OLE DB provider or by the Native Access.
+Lock options will have no effect if the OLE DB provider or Native Connector (also called Native Access) does not support locks.

 <Options> is ignored.